A time-line of the Persians

 1985: Hezbollah suicide commandos organized by Iran blow up the US and French barracks killing 241 marines and 58 French soldiers

-1988: a missile fired by an American warship downs an Iranian civilian plane and kills all 290 passengers aboard
+1988: a missile fired by a US warship downs an Iranian civilian airplane and kills all 290 passengers aboard

 1988: terrorists backed by Libya blow up a Pan Am plane over Scotland killing 259 people probably on behalf of Iran